LagosPortugalGuide.com

 Insight: If you are combining Lagos with other Portuguese cities, consider it the relaxation portion of your trip rather than just another sightseeing stop.

-Accommodation in Lagos is in high demand during the peak season, so we recommend booking your hotel as early as possible to secure the best locations and prices.
+Accommodation in Lagos is in high demand during the peak season, so booking your hotel as early as possible is recommended to secure the best locations and prices.
 The town gets particularly busy from June through September.

 The map below shows hotels and rental properties in Lagos.
 By adjusting the dates to match your trip, the map will display current availability and prices.